mushfoo/claude-code-project-toolkit/task-generation/prd-to-tasks.md

 5. **Sprint Planning Suggestions**: Recommended grouping of tasks for development sprints

 Analyze the provided PRD and create a comprehensive task breakdown following this structure.

+## Output Requirements

+**Save the task breakdown as**: `planning/detailed-task-breakdown.md`
+- Create the planning/ directory if it doesn't exist
+- This file will contain the comprehensive task list for development
+- Use git to track updates as tasks are completed or modified